metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 #### Ravens @ Raiders

 Lamar's passes are still on and off.
 Still throwing his best balls over the middle of the field.
 A smart defense should know how to counteract this and keep the ground game lidded.

+Darren Waller _easily_ the best player for the Raiders.

+Lamar hasn't really evolved much as a passer.

+***

+#### Dolphins @ Patriots

+JC Jackson being picked on by Miami's offense.